PHACDataHub/mockapi_omd/README.md

 This command builds an image locally with a name mockapi and version 1.0 which can then be run as :- ` sudo docker run -d -p 8000:8080 mockapi:1.0`
 After this the application can be accessed at:- http://localhost:8000/

+The API in it’s current version uses mock data to answers some of the following queries.
+This mock data tries to resemble the actual data format as closely as possible :

+•	Listing all the clusters between a set of start date and end date.

+•	Fetch a cluster and isolate by it’s ID.

+•	List all the isolates after a certain isolation date.

+•	List all the clusters and isolates to which a certain pathogen is a part of.

+Note: The demo API is currently deployed on Google cloud using cloud run service and here is the link to it’s Git Hub repo: PHACDataHub/mockapi_omd (github.com)